World Happiness Report: WELLBYs

 From 2021, the World Happiness Report has supported using WELLBYs (Well-Being-Adjusted Life-Years).
 It says that QALYs (Quality-Adjusted Life Years) only count a patient's health quality.
 Instead, WELLBYs should be used.
 The report says policy-makers should aim to increase the WELLBYs of people alive today and future generations.

+International rankings

+Data is collected from people in over 150 countries.
+Each variable measured reveals a populated-weighted average score on a scale running from 0 to 10 that is tracked over time and compared against other countries.
+These variables currently include: